culvertsoft/mgen/README.md

 The compiler is divided into two parts, the parser and the code generators.

 Parsers and code generators are what we call plug-ins, that is, they are loaded dynamically on compiler startup.
-If the user wants to extend or replace parsers or code generators, he/she provides command line arguments to the compiler for where to search for JAR files containing his own classes.
+If the user wants to extend or replace parsers or code generators, he/she provides command line arguments to the compiler for where to search for JAR files containing his own parser and/or generator classes.
 The only requirement is that the custom classes fulfil the basic Parser and Generator Java interfaces specified in the MGen API.

 Key features for the compiler are:
  * Support for generic types